M-o-a-T/moat-kv/docs/source/command_line.rst

    If you want to shut deletion down temporarily, you can also add a nonexistent node to the list.

+.. program:: distkv client error

+Manage errors.

+.. program:: distkv clent error dump

+Show currently-logged errors.

+.. program:: distkv clent error resolve

+Mark an error as handled.

+DistKV does this itself, usually, but not if the node which caused the problem is deleted.

 .. program:: distkv dump